Wine Pairings for Farfalle all’Arrabbiata

 Arrabbiata basically means angry.
 Luckily, wine cures most everything and it can even find peace with this feisty and spicy sauce.
 It is important to consider the alcohol level of a wine when picking vino for dishes that tout spice-driven heat.
 Alcohol emphasizes the burn; I’d look for something 13% or less.
 The same goes for tannins.
 Stray away from them.
 Finally, I’d pick a wine without obvious oakiness…as frequent readers know I often do for Sunday Pasta!

 My choices this week hail from the south and, more specifically, from Sicily and Campania.
 Sicily’s Fià Nobile Frappato or Cerasuolo di Vittoria work perfectly.
 Both are rather pale in color – typical of these styles of wine.
 Frappato is a local variety that is very medium-bodied and aromatic.
 These two examples allow you to see the variety shine on its own or blended with Nero d’Avola in the Cerasuolo.
-Both wines offer exuberant red berry fruit framed by rather gentle tannins that blends well with the tomato-driven sauce.
+Both wines offer exuberant red berry fruit framed by rather gentle tannins that blend well with the tomato-driven sauce.
 The same goes for Cantine Farro’s Campi Flegri Piedirosso, a very hip bottling from another indigenous grape.
 This southern variety is also called Per’e Palummo.
 This mouthful of a nickname means “dove’s foot,” referencing the pink-red color of the grape’s stem.
 Like the other two reds, this vino is generous in its red fruit aromatics, however its tannins show a bit more oomph…enough to add more structure but not so much that they exaggerate the spice.

 I hope you master the details of pairing spice and red wine.
 It’s pretty easy as long as you follow just a few principles.